ryjen/ryjen.github.io/content/post/dead-triplets.md

 Energy lost from the depression triplet still exists,

-and creates the desuetude triplet.
+accumulating to create another monster.

-The desuetude triplet is an unseen ghost like spirit,
+The desuetude triplet is an unseen ghost-like spirit,

-that that unknowingly **removes energy** from us
+that autonomously, and unknown to us, **drains our spirit**.

-because it **does not approve of how our ego is investing** it.
+It **does not approve of how our ego is investing** our energy

-The spirit will bring a **progressive withdraw of enthusiasm or desire**.
+and brings a **progressive withdraw of enthusiasm or desire**.

 ### defeating the ghost